wisechimp/sg-nextjs-udemy-code-snippets/README.md

 Right so this project is part of Stephen Grinder's [Next JS: The Complete Developer's Guide](https://www.udemy.com/course/next-js-the-complete-developers-guide/) which was actively updated in January 2024, (which was recent when I originally typed this!) hosted on the Udemy platform.

-It may be a little out of date (Next moves pretty fast!) but this guide to adding a deployed database and connecting it to the project was quite helpful as it's something I added to the project.
+It may be a little out of date (Next move pretty fast!) but this guide to adding a deployed database and connecting it to the project was quite helpful as it's something I added to the project.
 In the course the project isn't deployed and simply employs Prisma locally:

 [https://vercel.com/guides/nextjs-prisma-postgres](https://vercel.com/guides/nextjs-prisma-postgres)